luisa-alr/IRPredictionModels/README.md

 # InterestRatePrediction
-Interest Rate Prediction using Vasicek and CIR models.
+Interest Rate Prediction using Vasicek and CIR models